 Receive 25% off CoolSculpting Prices

-New clients of [SPA] receive 25% off when they schedule a complimentary consultation.
+New clients of Numa Spa receive 25% off when they schedule a complimentary consultation.

 Find Out How Much CoolSculpting Will Cost

-The best way to determine how much CoolSculpting cost is to schedule a free consultation with [SPA] During your complementary evaluation, we will discuss all costs, answer any questions you may have, and develop a treatment plan that meets your desires.
-Fill out the form below or call [NUMBER today.
+The best way to determine CoolSculpting cost is to schedule a free consultation with Numa Spa.
+During your complimentary evaluation, we will discuss prices, answer any questions you may have, and develop a treatment plan that meets your desires and matches your budget.
+Fill out the form below or call (757) 223-5800 today.